 Brent Nagtegaal: Brent is the assistant managing editor of Watch Jerusalem, the manager of our Jerusalem office, and our most experienced digger.
 Brent first visited Israel in 2006 as a student volunteering on Phase 2 of Dr. Mazar’s City of David dig.
 Since then, Brent has participated in all of Dr. Mazar’s excavations on the City of David and Ophel.
 Brent was Area Supervisor in 2008, 2012 and 2013.

 Brent currently lives in Jerusalem with his wife and two young children.
-When he’s not digging or supporting Dr. Mazar at Hebrew University, Brent is research and writing articles and hosting the Watch Jerusalem podcast.
+When he’s not digging or supporting Dr. Mazar at Hebrew University, Brent is researching and writing articles and hosting the Watch Jerusalem podcast.

 Christopher Eames: Chris is our main archaeological writer at Watch Jerusalem.
 He first came to Israel in 2012 and worked as a volunteer on the Ophel Excavations.
 He worked with Eilat Mazar processing the finds for four months following that excavation.
 His native talents were noticed by Eilat Mazar and returned in 2013 as an assistant Area Supervisor.
 In 2018, Chris became Area Supervisor on the excavation.
 He regularly travels back and forward from England to Israel.